-Between 1 June 2020 and 1 April 2021, all Care Homes in Perth and Kinross received two support visits.
-These visits provided care assurance on standards of care, infection prevention and control and professional practice to assure the care provided in a Care Home is of the highest standard during COVID-19.
-The visits also allowed for an opportunity for the visiting staff to observe first-hand the many challenges which Care Homes face daily and provide a supportive opportunity to discuss any areas of concern the Care Home might have had.
+Between the 1st of June 2020 and 1st April 2021, all care homes in Perth and Kinross received two support visits.
+These visits provided care assurance on standards of care, infection prevention and control and professional practice to assure the care provided in a care home is of the highest standard during COVID-19.
+The visits also allowed for an opportunity for the visiting staff to observe first-hand the many challenges which care homes face daily and provide a supportive opportunity to discuss any areas of concern the Care Home might have had.

 The support visits were very successful and provided assurances locally and nationally that practice was of a high standard, and that where improvements were required in terms of Infection, Prevention Control, that these were addressed comprehensively.
-A small number of return visits were rescheduled for Care Homes who received their support visit during a Covid outbreak to provide assurance that all aspects are covered and being sustained.
+A small number of return visits were rescheduled for care homes who received their support visit during a Covid outbreak to provide assurance that all aspects are covered and being sustained.